crazywhalecc/static-php-cli/docs/en/guide/extension-notes.md

 ## swow

-1. Only PHP 8.0 ~ 8.4 is supported.
+1. Only PHP 8.0+ is supported.

 ## imagick

-1. The imagick extension currently only has openmp support on musl libc.
-This means that multithreading is disabled on glibc or other operating systems.
-The extension is still fully functional.
+1. Openmp support is disabled, this is recommended by the maintainers and also the case system packages.

 ## imap

 1. Kerberos is not supported
 2. ext-imap is not thread safe due to the underlying c-client.
-It's not possible to use it in --enable-zts builds.
+It's not possible to use it in `--enable-zts` builds.
-3. Because the extension may be dropped from php, we recommend you look for an alternative implementation, such as [Webklex/php-imap](https://github.com/Webklex/php-imap)
+3. The extension was dropped from php 8.4, we recommend you look for an alternative implementation, such as [Webklex/php-imap](https://github.com/Webklex/php-imap)

 ## gd